brendanheyu/liquid-fill-gauge/README.md

-# Lovelace liquid fill gauge
+# Lovelace Liquid Fill Gauge
 A custom card displaying a gauge with liquid effects for [Home Assistant](https://github.com/home-assistant/home-assistant) Lovelace UI.

 Only made possible by the contributions of Karl Kihlström [(@kalkih)](https://github.com/kalkih) - thank you!